Telecommunications relay service: HCO with privacy

 The operator will not hear the voice user's voiced messages and the voice user does not need to voice GA.
 The operator will voice for the person who is Speech-Disabled, and the person who is Speech–Disabled must give the GA each time to alert the operator it is the voice user's turn.
 The voice user does not need to voice GA, because the HCO user can hear when the voice user finishes talking.

 2-line HCO

 Similar to 2-line VCO, 2-line HCO allows an HCO user using a TTY or computer to call a TRS operator, who in turn calls the HCO user on a second telephone line, which serves as the voice line.
 The user puts the operator on a brief hold to initiate a three-way call with the hearing person.
-This method is frequently used by people who are Speech-Disabled and like to use some of their residual speech as well not having to type "GA".
+This method is frequently used by people who are Speech-Disabled and like to use some of their residual speech as well as not having to type "GA".
 With 2–Line HCO, the HCO user and the voice user can interrupt each other.
 HCO with Privacy cannot be used with 2–Line HCO, because the operator, HCO user, and hearing person are on a three–way call.